Semi-Classical Localisation Properties of Quantum Oscillators on a Noncommutative Configuration Space: Introduction

-In the present paper, we are interested in the physical interpretation of such a non-exchangeability of the limits.
-Instead of considering the analogies with a quantum system in a magnetic field and a possible dynami\-cal explanation of the dimensional reduction \cite{delduc}, we rather inspect the phase-space localisation properties of the Wigner functions of the coherent states for the non-commutative quantum oscillators.
-Indeed, in the standard classical limit, such states are the most suited to show a semi-classical behaviour since their Wigner functions are the closer to a Dirac delta in phase-space, the closer is $\hbar$ to $0$ \cite{ripamonti,stig}.
-In the present, non-standard classical limit, we find that, when $\hbar \rightarrow 0$ first, the Wigner function for the two non-commutative quantum oscillators vanishes as a pseudo distribution function over the classical $4$-dimensional phase-space, unless one can perform an integration over both position-like coordinates, in which case one remains with a well-defined marginal pseudo distribution with good localisation properties on a $2$-dimensional phase-space.
-Moreover, when the non-commutative quantum oscillators free dynamics is also accounted for, such an elimination of the position like coordinates is not sufficient to obtain a well defined theory on the $2$-dimensional phase-space consisting of momentum-like coordinates.
-Indeed, the dynamical mixing of the first coordinate and its conjugate momentum enforces a further integration which reduces the phase-space to a $1$-dimensional one, practically eliminating all memory of the initial system and its dynamics.
+We shall show that, when $\hbar \rightarrow 0$ first, the Wigner function for the two noncommutative quantum oscillators vanishes as a pseudo distribution function over the classical $4$-dimensional phase-space, unless one can perform an integration over both position-like coordinates.
+This yields a well-defined marginal pseudo distribution with good localisation properties on a $2$-dimensional phase-space.
+Furthermore, when the noncommutative quantum oscillators free dynamics is also accounted for, the elimination of the position like coordinates is not sufficient to obtain a well defined theory on the $2$-dimensional phase-space consisting of momentum-like coordinates.
+Indeed, the dynamical mixing of the first coordinate and its conjugate momentum requires a further integration which reduces the phase-space to a $1$-dimensional one, practically eliminating all memory of the initial system and its dynamics.

-In section \ref{sec3}, we summarize the main results obtained in \cite{fabio}, then in section \ref{sec4} we calculate the Wigner functions of the coherent states and discuss their limits when $\hbar \rightarrow 0$ and $\theta \neq 0$.
-Concluding remarks are given in section \ref{sec5}.
+In Sect. \ref{sec3}, we summarize the main results obtained in \cite{fabio}, then in Sect. \ref{sec4} we calculate the Wigner functions of the coherent states and discuss their limits when $\hbar \rightarrow 0$ and $\theta \neq 0$.
+Concluding remarks are given in Sect. \ref{sec5}.